Cepr0/func-interface-demo/readme.md

-Some example of using functional interfaces of Java8 with patterns Builder and Factory method.
+Some example of using functional interfaces of Java8 with design patterns.